skington/warnings_everywhere/README.md

 TODO:

-* Check it works with fatal warnings.
+* Check it works with fatal warnings?
+Or if someone's made a warning fatal should we not respect their choice?
 * Test on 5.8.0, 5.11.0, 5.13.0 and boundary perls.
-* Add bug-tracker link.